Table of Contents

 Updated by Jordan Millar

-Everyone who wants to access ChekRite in any way must have an Employee profile set up.
+Everyone who wants to access ChekRite in any way must have a User profile set up.
 Depending on what level of access they need you can grant them one of several different roles.
 You can see more about the different user roles and access here.

 There are two main types of users: ChekRite users, and managers/administrators.

 ChekRite users will only use the ChekRite app to complete inspections.
-Managers and Administrators will either user ChekMate or the ChekRite Portal to administer the ChekRite environment at various levels.
+Managers and Administrators will either use the ChekMate app or the ChekRite Portal to administer the ChekRite environment at various levels.

 Basic User Information